Degree Fields

 Learning Resources at Science Centers and Museums

 Many science museums offer lessons, activities, and programs that can help students explore science, technology, engineering, mathematics, computing, and healthcare.
-The Sloan Career Cornerstone Center offers an online directory of science centers and museums throughout the United States…but also check with your local center to see what they have to offer.
-May science centers and museums offer virtual experiences through their website, so you can participate in resources from anywhere.
+The Career Cornerstone Center offers an online directory of science centers and museums throughout the United States…but also check with your local center to see what they have to offer.
+Many science centers and museums offer virtual experiences through their website, so you can participate interactively and online.

 Lesson Plans and Activities